Saad007Khan/PropertyPrompts/connectivity.md

 OR for multiple airports:
 "The closest airport is [Airport 1] ([CODE]), approximately [X] km away (~[Y] hours); [Airport 2] ([CODE]) is [Z] km away"

-OR if not verifiable:
+OR if not available:
-"Not verifiable on map."
+"Data not available"
 ```

 **Examples:**